 In my day job I am an Information Specialist at The School of Health and Related Research (ScHARR) at the University of Sheffield.
 Whilst working at Sheffield I received a Teaching Senate Award from The University of Sheffield’ for pioneering work on the first MOOCs in my institution in 2013.
 I am a Senior Fellow of the Higher Education Academy and in 2017 I was named one of Jisc’s Top 10 Social Media Superstars in Higher Education.

-I also sit on the Library and Information Association (and held position of Chair for two years) - Multi Media and Information Technology Committee.
-I'm also on the UKSG Education and Events Committee.
-I regularly blog and guest write, mostly for the popular LSE Impact of Social Sciences Blog, The Conversation and I edited a book on Altmetrics for Facet Publishing. which is aimed at researchers and librarians.
+I am a member of the UKSG Education and Events Subcommittee and reside on the Library and Information Association Multi Media and Information Technology Committee for over a decade (and held position of Chair for two years).
+I regularly write on the topic of technology ajnd research communications, mostly for the popular LSE Impact of Social Sciences Blog, The Conversation and I edited a book on Altmetrics for Facet Publishing. which is aimed at researchers and librarians.
 I am also a writer and contributor to professional information and knowledge management website Jinfo.